lwood7983/Final_Capstone_Project/README.md

 - https://www.bls.gov/cpi/",
 - https://www.broadwayleague.com/research/statistics-broadway-nyc/

 ## File Descriptions

 - L_Wood__Capstone_Project_Report.pdf:  This is the pdf version of the project report.
+The overleaf report can be found at: https://www.overleaf.com/read/qwjkgksxjndz
 - original_broadway.csv:  The original dataset for the project in csv format.
 The file can be found at:  https://corgis-edu.github.io/corgis/csv/broadway/
 - broadway_clean.xlxs:  The excel file used for data cleaning.
 This file also contains some visualizations.
 - broadway_clean_inflation.xlxs:  The excel file used to perform additional analysis to understand what impact, if any, inflation had on gross.
 - Capstone_results.xlxs:  The excel file where the results from the regression models were stored.
 The file also contains some visualizations.
 - Capstone_lwood.ipynb:  The jupyter notebook used to perform Python coding.
 The coding included data cleaning, machine learning, and visualizations.
+Link to the notebook is at: https://github.com/lwood7983/L.Wood_Final_Capstone_Project/blob/84b81d88ab61b1bd3d8d0c3b8600500038c1639d/Capstone_lwood.ipynb
 - images:  This folder contains all of the images and screeenshots used in the report.
+Link to the images folder is at: https://github.com/lwood7983/L.Wood_Final_Capstone_Project/tree/main/images

 ## Resources